Peter Bondra: Washington Capitals (1990–2004)

+Ottawa, Atlanta, Chicago (2004–2007)

+Bondra had a goal in his first game with the Senators on 19 February but ultimately struggled with the team down the stretch.
+In 23 games spent with the Senators, Bondra had five goals and nine assists, which saw him go through a dry spell of goals; his goal scored on 6 March was the last one he scored until 2 April.
+In the Eastern Conference quarterfinals matchup against the Toronto Maple Leafs, Bondra recorded no goals or assists despite playing 116 total minutes in the series, which the Senators lost in seven games.
-During the 1994–95 (with 34 in a lockout-shortened season) and 1997–98 seasons (with 52), Bondra led the league in goals scored, although the Maurice "Rocket" Richard Trophy for most goals scored in a season did not exist until the 1998–99 season.
-After the 2004–05 NHL season was canceled due to the NHL labor dispute, Bondra played a handful of games with HK Tatravagónka ŠKP Poprad of the Slovak Extraliga.
-Prior to the 2005–06 season, Bondra was in talks to rejoin the Capitals, although he ended up signing with the Atlanta Thrashers for one season.

-On 10 December, Bondra signed a one-year contract with the Chicago Blackhawks.
+With the 2004–05 NHL season seeming doomed by January 2005 due to the NHL labor dispute, Bondra signed with the HK Tatravagónka ŠKP Poprad of the Slovak Extraliga, ultimately playing a handful of games with the team.
+Prior to the 2005–06 season, Bondra was in talks to rejoin the Capitals, although he ended up signing with the Atlanta Thrashers for one season for $505,000.
+Bondra was put on injured reserve in December with a strained groin that saw him return in the last week of February.
+He scored 21 goals in sixty games to achieve his 14th consecutive 20-goal season, which made him one of 29 players at the time with at least fourteen 20-goal seasons in NHL history; he also became the 13th player with 14 consecutive 20-goal seasons in NHL history.
+On 10 December 2006, Bondra (with 498 career goals) signed a one-year contract with the Chicago Blackhawks in an effort designed to boost their goalscoring.
 On 22 December 2006, he scored his 500th NHL career goal at the United Center, in Chicago's 3–1 victory against the Toronto Maple Leafs.
 Bondra drove to the net and netted the rebound of Jassen Cullimore's shot from the left point past Toronto's Jean-Sébastien Aubin, 6:37 into the third period on the power play.
 Bondra was the 37th player in league history to reach the 500-goal mark and the fourth player to record his 500th goal in a Blackhawks sweater, joining Bobby Hull, Stan Mikita and Michel Goulet.
+He had five goals and 14 points in 37 games for the Blackhawks that season.
 On 29 October 2007, Bondra announced his retirement from professional hockey at the age of 39.